brabenetz/spring-stomp-server/README.md

 * download jar from the central Maven Repository
 * start the application with "`java -jar`"
+* custom config with System-Properties "`-D...`" AND/OR by YAML "`spring-stomp-server.yaml`"

 ### download jar from the central Maven Repository